Management is cautiously excited to re-open business after the lockdown. But an employee refuse work for fear of COVID-19 infection. What can be done?

 Here are my suggestions

-- Comply with the minimum health and safety standards, both the interim guidelines issued by IATF, DTI, DOH, DOLE and even the ‘return to work guidelines’ being issued by various LGUs.
+- Comply with the minimum health and safety standards, the interim guidelines issued by IATF, DTI, DOH, DOLE Advisories and Oders, and even the ‘return to work guidelines’ being issued by various LGUs.

 - If the company is able, give more.
 Provide shuttle service, temporary accommodation, do mass testings, give multi-vitamins, enroll employees to HMO/insurances, give hazard pay, etc. Please emphasize though that when extending these, it is only in response to the present situation, and this is not a permanent benefit.

-- Acknowledge that ’employee believes’ it is his/her right to refuse work onsite, in the present covid-19 danger, and s/he should not be given administrative discipline for it.
+- Acknowledge the prevailing ’employee belief’ that it is his/her right to refuse work onsite because of the present covid-19 danger, and s/he cannot be given administrative discipline for it.
 By recognizing this, it does not mean you agree (remember the debate)

 - Determine among your roster, who can continue WFH, and who will need to report onsite.

-- And among those needed to report onsite, assess (using the checklist/survey form) each employee based on the guidelines issued by the government to determine who are eligible for on-site work.
+- And among those needed to report onsite, assess (using the health checklist/survey form) each employee based on the guidelines issued by the government and/or best health practices, to determine who are eligible for on-site work.

-- Using the first two items (points 1 and 2) as assurance, formally advise employees ‘who passed the assessment’ for on-site work (based on item 5), to return to work.
+- Using the first three items (points 1 to 3) as assurance, formally advise employees ‘who passed the assessment’ for on-site work (based on item 5), to return to work.

 - If employee refuse work, revert back to WFH or explore other options.
 Negotiate for a win-win solution (LA 17-2020).

-- If the job is not doable in WFH set-up, or employee is not cooperative, advise employee that s/he will be placed in a no work no pay status.
+- If the job is not doable in WFH set-up, or employee is not cooperative, advise employee that s/he will be placed in a no work no pay status, for a minimum of 6 months (or request employee to file LWOP).
+Likewise, ensure that there is a clear policy about moonlighting during this period.
 Proper documentation is a must.
-Put in writing that employer have exercised due diligence for the safety and over-all welfare of employees, and all options has been explored but at the end, employee invokes his right to refuse work.
+Put in writing that employer have exercised due diligence for the safety and over-all welfare of employees, all options has been explored but at the end, employee invokes his right to refuse work.

 - Augment your manpower and look for other employees who can take on the job

-- Since there is an oversupply of talent in the market, you can also hire a temporary replacement for the employee concerned
+- Since there is an oversupply of talent in the market, you can also hire a temporary replacement for (the role) of employee concerned.
+This is the reason for the minimum of 6 months LWOP, so you can hire a temporary replacement

-- If employee still refused, then you can proceed filing applicable administrative cases.
+- If employee still refused, by all means proceed filing applicable administrative case.

 - If employee gladly return to work as advised, all is good.
-But if you are the type that hold grudge, you ‘may’ reflect employee refusal to work when you need him/her to restart the business, in applicable score cards or performance reviews, that may have bearing on promotions, salary adjustment or performance bonus (not encouraged though).
+But if you are the type that hold grudge, you ‘may’ reflect employee attitude in applicable score cards or performance reviews, that have bearing on promotion, salary adjustment or performance bonus.

 Given the oversupply of talent in the market, what roles in your operations were affected by employee refusal to work, if any.